Join Us Members Area

 ✓ Welcome drinks reception at the Residence of the Czech Ambassador

-✓ Guided visit to the ICC (limited places available)
+✓ Guided visit to the ICC (fully booked)

 ✓ Gala Dinner at the Botanica Restaurant at the Voco Hotel